 The trailhead is right next to the pit toilets, and it leaves from the parking lot.

 The trail heads out on a single track as it gently climbs the hillside and proceeds past the residence below.

-The trail continues a gradual climb before getting to an overlook which provides a great view down to the elephant seals on the beach below and the overall coastal scene that unfolds here.
+The trail continues a gradual climb before getting to an overlook that provides a great view down to the elephant seals on the beach below.

 The trail then heads up a small hill before reaching the top.